 Whether you’re growing yellow squash, pattypan, or zucchini you can’t go wrong planting summer squash.
 The massive plants are surprisingly easy to grow and so productive you’ll be sneaking squash onto your neighbor’s porch all summer.

-More specifically they all fall under the species umbrella of Curbita pepo.
-The autumn squashes or short term storage winter squash, acorn and spaghetti squashes, are the same species.
+More specifically they all fall under the species umbrella of Cucurbita pepo.
+The autumn squashes (or short-term storage winter squash) acorn and spaghetti squashes are the same species.

 As they get bigger the flavor gets waterier and the flesh can get an unappealing stringy texture.
 One great thing about summer squash is they keep producing as long as you keep them picked so don’t feel bad eating them when they’re small.

 The specific size will depend on the variety and type of squash but the seed packet will give you a good idea of when to start picking.
-And of course you’ll have opportunity for a little trial and error.
+And of course, you’ll have the opportunity for a little trial and error.

 Get the Recipe for Farm Stand Stuffed Zucchini